 Our littles ones mean the world to us.
 We at Dolman Law Group Accident Injury Lawyers, PA drive our kids around all the time and are aware that parenting is not perfect.
 However, when it comes to driving with our children, the numbers are alarming to the possibility of losing them due to not taking that extra minute to make sure they are securely strapped in, leaving them in the car for a few minutes to run inside a store for an errand or other reasons that we justify in a moment of time.
 These precious moments can be the difference between life and death.
 Protecting our children by being aware of the surprising facts and safety tips can help to make sure that they do not become the next statistic.

 However, if you find yourself in the unfortunate event of an accident involving your children or the children of others, it’s essential that you attain the best legal advice so that further action can be handled properly.
-The personal injury attorneys of Dolman Law Group Accident Injury Lawyers, PA are experienced in litigation and laws that govern your rights and options.
+The auto accident injury attorneys of Dolman Law Group Accident Injury Lawyers, PA are experienced in litigation and laws that govern your rights and options.
 You can contact our injury law attorneys at 727-222-6922.
 We are ready and willing to assist you and your family with any important issue.

 Dolman Law Group Accident Injury Lawyers, PA